What are the key requirements for Bloomberg Fellows during and after the academic year?

 When is the deadline for the application to the Doctoral Program?

-Applicants must apply for both the DrPH program and the Bloomberg Fellows Program by December 1, 2019, for admission into the program the following June.
+Applicants must have applied for both the DrPH program and the Bloomberg Fellows Program by December 1, 2019, for admission into the program the following June.

 The DrPH Application: